learn-co-students/dumbo-web-042219/01-hashketball-review/README.md

 # Hashketball Review

+# Housekeeping
+* Lecture norms
+* Overview of the mod
+* Overview of the program

 ## Key Questions
 * What's cool about `rspec --fail-fast`?
 * How can I tell an array from a hash in ruby?